NavyaG-lab/Tech-writer/hausmeister/on_call_runbook.md

 ### Overview

 While computing a dataset, an Itaipu node fails with `java.lang.OutOfMemoryError`.
 This error is usually thrown during a Spark stage when there are insufficient resources to process said dataset.
-It is a Soft Alert because usually, these datasets get eventually computed and succeed, as they retry on a different node.
+It is a Soft Alert because **usually**, these datasets get eventually computed and succeed, as they end up running on a different node.

 ### Verification